R3tter/ApiReqRedux/README.md

        ];
        ```
      - errorCodes - array of codes on wich you whant to handle by default (onErrorFnc)
-     defaultCredentials - default credentials for all request in application, by default:
+     - defaultCredentials - default credentials for all requests in application, by default:
       ```
       defaultCredentials = 'same-origin',
       ```